 Effect of 2015 amendment.
 Technical cleanup.

-(a) Messages from the Governor and messages from the other house, the titles of all bills and the title and text of all resolutions.
+(a) Messages from the Governor and messages from the other house, and the titles of all bills and resolutions.

 (b) A record of all votes taken by yeas and nays as required by the Constitution of West Virginia, the rules of the respective houses and these rules; and a brief statement of the contents of each petition, memorial or paper presented to each house.